 Most of our employees work in Sales and customer service.
 We have grown rapidly internationally over the past ten years and Shutterstock is now online in 20 languages.
 Despite all the internationality, it is very important to us to provide our local customers with a team of native speakers who know the language and the market perfectly.

 This is also a reason why we still have our headquarters in New York and have not relocated to Silicon Valley like so many other tech start-ups.
 It's easier to find people like that in New York.
 Since October 2013 we also have one Office in Berlin and are currently setting up a new team of IT and sales specialists here.

 Different places of work in different time zones - that sounds very complicated.
 How exactly can one imagine the communication?

-Our management team in particular travels an incredible amount all over the world World.
+Our management team in particular travels an incredible amount all over the world Welt.
 We email a lot.
 I myself get an average of 300 to 400 a day eMails.
 Unfortunately, information sometimes gets lost or misunderstood along the way.

-In eMail one can Conversation cannot replace it and that is why we also make regular calls and skype or use Google Hangouts.
+The eMail one can Conversation cannot replace it and that is why we also make regular calls and skype or use Google Hangouts.
 The more digital DIE WELT, the more important personal discussions become.
 And especially in a fast-growing company like ours, a lot of things happen in the hallway.
 The field radio is still an important means of communication.

 This can work well for individual employees.
 But what does it look like when a team is working on a joint project?